 - The Core 300 draws up to 43W while the Vista only 10W maximum.

-- The Core 300 offers more effective air cleaning with both a larger true HEPA filter, good CADR rating, and good airflow rate.
-The Vista 200 doesn’t have CADR ratings provided (I estimate it’s around 100 for each or less) and air flow is mediocre at best.
+- The Core 300 offers more effective air cleaning with a larger true HEPA filter, good CADR rating, and a good airflow rate.
+The Vista 200 doesn’t have CADR ratings provided (I estimate it’s around 100 for each or less) and airflow is mediocre at best.

 - Upgraded filter options are available for purchase for the Core 300; No such options exist for the Vista 200.

 - The Core 300’s sound levels are not only comparable but are much more pleasant to hear.
 The Vista 200 produces an unpleasant, coarser “hollow” sound due to its design.

 - The Core 300 has a much heavier, solid feel and a much better fan motor is used.

 Ultimately, when comparing everything the Core 300 is a better buy and a more effective air purifier for the money.

 The Core 300 has a much more powerful fan motor than the very low-cost, lightweight one found in the Vista 200.
 It’s also a much more solid and heavier unit.
 I’m a fan of the Core 300, but not the Vista 200 after using both.
 Also, the Core 300 is simply much more pleasing to the ear when the fan is working!